astronomer/docs/astro/cli/astro-workspace.md

 ### astro workspace switch

 Switch between Workspaces.
-The CLI prompts you to select a Workspace in your current Organization.

 ### astro workspace user add

 Add a new user to your current Astronomer Workspace.
-The CLI prompts you for the user's email.

 #### Options